fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 Therefore the column <i>id</i> has a default value, which is obtained by calling the internal function of Postgres <i>nextval</i>.

-Let's add little content to the table:
+Let's add some content to the table:

 ```sql
 insert into notes (content, important) values ('Relational databases rule the world', true);